Why Bahrain

 4

-Incorporation Filing
+Incorporation & Regulatory Filing

 5

-Issuance of the Commercial Registration (CR) from MOIC.
+Commercial Registration (CR)

 6